 Impact and Expansion

-Since its launch three years ago, the Larry T. Baza Memorial Scholarship has provided $1,000 in scholarships to 19 deserving students to support their educational journey, with funds distributed directly to the students to address their unique needs.
-This approach ensures that students can use the funds for essentials like food, transportation and other personal expenses that can otherwise hinder their academic progress.
+Since its launch three years ago, the Larry T. Baza Memorial Scholarship has provided $1,000 in scholarships to 19 deserving students to support their educational journey.
+The funds are distributed directly to the students to address their unique needs.
+This approach ensures that students can use the funds for essentials like food, transportation, and other personal expenses that can otherwise hinder their academic progress.

 The scholarship has received widespread support from elected officials, community members, and those who knew and loved Larry Baza.
 Its positive impact on the recipients is evident, with many expressing profound gratitude for the financial and emotional support it provides.